goshevs/mariadbHPC/README.md

 1. The db instance root username and password located in `$MDB_SPARK_CREDENTIALS_FILE`.

-2. The name of the node *(TODO: and port)* on which the database instance is running located in file `dbNode` in `$MDB_CONF_DIR`.
+2. The name of the node and port on which the database instance is running located in file `dbNode` in `$MDB_CONF_DIR`.